track-asia/trackasia-navigation-ios/README.md

 ## Community

-Join the #maplibre-native Slack channel at OSMUS: get an invite at https://slack.openstreetmap.us/ Read the [CONTRIBUTING.md](CONTRIBUTING.md) guide in order to get familiar with how we do things around here.
+Join the #trackasia-native Slack channel at OSMUS: get an invite at https://slack.openstreetmap.us/ Read the [CONTRIBUTING.md](CONTRIBUTING.md) guide in order to get familiar with how we do things around here.

 # License